hoelk/notes/source/eprog.rst

       * ``static`` for creating class methods and variables
       * '``final`` modifier for finalizing the implementations of classes, methods, and variables. (können nicht mehr geändert werden)
       * ``abstract`` modifier for creating abstract classes and methods.
-      * ``synchronized`` and volatile modifiers, which are used for threads.
+      * ``synchronized`` and volatile modifiers, which areüsed for threads.

-Was ist der Unterscheid zwischen Ausdruck und Anweisung?
+Was ist derünterscheid zwischen Ausdruckünd Anweisung?

   Ein Ausdruck hat einen bestimmten Typ, er kann als Teil von anderen Ausdrucken verwendet werden.